JaCrowe/proceduralJerome/readme.md

 ```bash
 ./procedural_jerome -s shaders/chip_chomper.frag
 ```
+Note that at the time of writing this will only render 588 frames, the number I wanted for an animation of mine.
+Es tut mir leid!
+As development continues I will make sure there's agruments for this option that are accounted for.

 If you would like to render the output frames to video run the make_video script: